-Your bank, broker or other nominee does not have the ability to vote your uninstructed shares in the election of directors, or the amendment to our Restated Certificate of Incorporation.
-Therefore, if you hold your shares in street name it is critical that you cast your vote if you want your vote to be counted for the election of directors or the amendment to our Restated Certificate of Incorporation (Proposals 1 and 3 of this proxy statement).
+Your bank, broker or other nominee does not have the ability to vote your uninstructed shares in the election of directors.
+Therefore, if you hold your shares in street name it is critical that you cast your vote if you want your vote to be counted for the election of directors or the amendment to our 2015 Plan (Proposals 1 and 3 this proxy statement).